KarineAkninTech/BackMarketTest/README.md

 The script generate_datalake.py can be used several times to rebuild all the datalake architecture.

 ### Pyspark Job
+The pyspark job can be found in the folder : transformater/transform.py

+It can be run by using the submit.sh script on the root directory.
+The script will automatically generate valid absolute paths to interact with the datalake folder, those would be given as arguments to the spark-submit command.

+#### Data Pipeline
+This simple job will implement all the data pipeline in several step : image DAG
+- the first step is to read the input file csv inside the ingress folder and

+#### Datalake during each steps
 mettre step du datalake à chaque read, write

+#### errors handling et overwrite

 ## Running the pyspark job